 The International Student Guide shares relevant information for international students in regards to: academic supports, getting involved, and health and wellness.

 The International Peer Community supports undergraduate and graduate students in adjusting to life at UWaterloo.
-The program has moved online and you can now register for the fall term.
+The winter 2022 registration is now open.

 For undergraduate students looking to connect with clubs and societies, the Waterloo Undergraduate Student Association (WUSA) is offering many of its clubs and services online.